Diagnosing Heart Disease with Computed Tomography Coronary Angiogram

 0

 Computed Tomography Coronary Angiogram (CTCA) is an imaging device that evaluates coronary arteries.
 CT scans use X-rays to prepare cross-sectional images of the body part.
 Cardiac CT uses CT technology to study heart anatomy, pulmonary veins and arteries, the aorta, and coronary circulation.
-You can get your cardiac CT scan done at the interventional radiology boise
+You can get your cardiac CT scan done at the interventional radiology boise.

 Diagnosing heart disease with computed tomography coronary angiogram